Undisputed III: Redemption: Release

-Theatrical

 It was released in the United States on June 1, 2010.

 Reception

 Box office

 The film grossed $282,548 in Lebanon and United Arab Emirates.

 Critical response

 James Marsh of Screen Anarchy praised Florentine's direction for capturing the "flow and [the] combinations" of the "innovative, exciting and technically groundbreaking battles" and his cast of charismatic action stars, singling out Zaror for having "a natural eye-catching screen quality that's hard to ignore", concluding that: "[A]s someone who normally demands genuine drama from real characters along with his martial arts, I was overpowered, overwhelmed and left battered and bleeding at the total mercy of this movie.
 Resistance is futile.
 Undisputed 3: Redemption rules."
 Bill Gibron of DVD Talk gave note of the film being "simplified cinema set up to achieve certain stock goals", concluding that: "Undisputed III promises nothing more than a series of well filmed beatdowns, and delivers on every account.
 It might not be rocket science, but it's not Rocky either.
 Instead of finesse, all we get here is fighting - and that's perfectly fine."